 This particular Southeast Asia backpacking tip is a tough one, because you need to balance health with environmental concerns.
 The tap water isn’t drinkable therefore you have to drink bottled water.
 But plastic pollution is of course a great concern.
 Some hotels fortunately allow you to refill your bottles, and you really should so this at every opportunity.
 You might find other refill services available as you explore, I recommend taking advantage of them whenever you can.

 I am aware that there has been great developments in water purifiers that some backpackers have started to use.
-If your interested I recommend checking out your local camping shops before you go, to see what they have and whether it will be practical for you.
+If you are interested I recommend checking out your local camping shops before you go, to see what they have and whether it will be practical for you.

 Just to add, you may see other Southeast Asia backpacking tips telling you not to have ice with your drinks.
 Chances are your travel doctor/nurse will tell you this before you go to.
-When your actually there though you’ll see everyone having ice with their drinks.
+When you are actually there though you’ll see everyone having ice with their drinks.
 The reality is that most ice is actually factory made, using clean/sterilised water, and therefore fear of tap water don’t apply.
 So its up to you what you do, personally I just had ice when the drinks came with it.
-If your worried ask the person serving you where the ice comes from.
+If you are worried ask the person serving you where the ice comes from.

 Interact with the locals